Free New Mexico Solar Incentives: Claim Solar Panels (Open Enrollment)

 New Mexico solar incentives are available for the installation of residential solar systems.

-And thanks to the fantastic amounts of sunlight, along with efficient house design and a strong set of statewide solar incentives make it one of the best states in the country for producing your own solar electricity at home, saving money and reducing emissions.9
+Thanks to the fantastic amounts of sunlight, along with efficient house design and a strong set of statewide solar incentives make it one of the best states in the country for producing your own solar electricity at home, saving money and reducing emissions.9

 This comprehensive guide explains that the New Mexico solar incentives that can be used by residents to reduce the cost of solar panels, and outlines how to register for free renewable energy programs and rebates that put money in your pocket.